DesconBelgrade/Klimerko/README.md

   - If you're running **MacOS**, choose */dev/cu.SLAB_USBtoUART*
 - Go to “Sketch” > “Upload” and wait for the firmware to be uploaded to your Klimerko device

-## Configuring Device Credentials
+## Configuring Klimerko Credentials
-NodeMCU is now smart.
-It knows exactly what it needs to do, but it can't connect to the internet!
-Here's how you can tell it where to connect:

-- Once you've uploaded the firmware, go to “Tools” > “Serial Monitor” and in the bottom right corner choose "115200 baud"
+You need tell your Klimerko which credentials to use to connect to the platform and to which WiFi to connect to:

+> Since Klimerko Firmware version 2.0.0, the process of entering WiFi & Platform credentials has been simplified immensely by introducing WiFi Configuration Mode, a feature where Klimerko itself becomes a WiFi Access Point to which you can connect to using your computer or smartphone and then configure the credentials using a simple web interface that opens up automatically once you're connected to your Klimerko.

+- Make sure your Klimerko is connected to power.
+- Lift your Klimerko's cover to expose the NodeMCU board.
-- Press the “RST” button on the NodeMCU
+- Press and hold the **"FLASH"** button for 2 seconds and then let go.
-- When you see “*Write 'config' to configure your credentials (expires in 10 seconds)*” in Serial monitor, enter “config” in the upper part of and press ENTER
-- Now enter “all” in the Serial Monitor input and press ENTER
+- The blue LED on the NodeMCU should turn on and stay on.
+This indicates the WiFi Configuration Mode is currently active and you can connect to your Klimerko.
+- Using your computer or a smartphone, search for and connect to WiFi Network ***"KLIMERKO-XXXXXX"*** (the X's are numbers) using password **"ConfigMode"**.
+- The WiFi Configuration Portal of your Klimerko should open automatically for you.
+If it doesn't, try navigating to **[192.168.4.1](http://192.168.4.1)** in your browser.
+- Click the first **"Configure WiFi"** button.
-> NodeMCU's WiFi works on 2.4GHz, so make sure the network you're connecting to **is not** 5GHz WiFi
+> ***NOTE:*** NodeMCU's WiFi works on 2.4GHz, so make sure the network you're going to connect your Klimerko to **is not** 5GHz
+- A list of available WiFi Networks will be shown, along with a field to enter your AllThingsTalk Device ID and Device Token.
-- Enter your WiFi Network Name, WiFi Password and the Device ID and Device Token for communication with AllThingsTalk (noted earlier)
+- Select your WiFi network from the list, enter your WiFi Password and copy/paste the Device ID and Device Token that you noted in previous step ([Cloud Platform Credentials](#cloud-platform-credentials))
+- Click ***"Save"***.
-- Your device will now restart.
-Wait for it to boot.
+- Your Klimerko will now connect to WiFi and AllThingsTalk.
-> Use the Serial Monitor for diagnostic output from Klimerko.
-If you don’t see any data, restart Klimerko (either press the RST button on NodeMCU or unplug and plug it back in) because it’s currently not reading/publishing data, so there’s nothing to be shown.
-- Once you see “Your device is up and running!” in Serial Monitor, you’re good to go!
-- Feel free to unplug the device from your computer and plug it into a wall USB Power adapter with your 5m USB cable.
+- Observe the LED on the NodeMCU.
+If it blinks quickly a few times and then turns off completely, your Klimerko is connected to both WiFi and AllThingsTalk.

-> Note: There’s a blue LED light on the device that automatically starts “breathing/fading” when a connection to either WiFi or AllThingsTalk is being established or is dropped.
-If the LED isn’t “breathing/fading” (if it’s off), the device should be connected successfully and uploading data.
+> The blue LED light on NodeMCU blinks slowly (in 1 second intervals) when Klimerko is trying to connect to WiFi or AllThingsTalk (or if the connection can't be established).
+If it blinks rapidly a few times and then turns off, the connection to WiFi and AllThingsTalk has been made succesfully.
+If it's turned on constantly, it means the WiFi Configuration Mode is currently active and you can connect to your Klimerko using your smartphone.
+If you wish to turn off WiFi Configuration Mode without configuring your Klimerko, press the ***"FLASH"*** button on your NodeMCU quickly, once.
+The constant blue LED should turn off.

 # Cloud Platform (Final)